yur0k44/mycv/cv.md

 ## About Me

-I'm a beginner front end developer, I want to learn how to work in a team.
+I'm a beginner front-end developer, I want to learn how to work in a team.
 Started learning html css and javascript.
 ## Skills and Proficiency:
 * HTML
 * CSS/SASS